worldline/ProSA/cargo-prosa/README.md

 It'll add every needed properties to generate a deb package.

 The deb package will include the released binary, a default configuration file, and a systemd service file.

+### RPM package

+RPM (Red Hat Package Manager) package can be created with the [cargo-generate-rpm](https://crates.io/crates/cargo-generate-rpm) crate.

+To enable this feature, _create_, _init_ or _update_ your ProSA with the option `--rpm`.
+It'll add every needed properties to generate an rpm package.

+The rpm package will include the released binary, a default configuration file, and a systemd service file.